microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 Stress tests are tests which run the same logic repeatedly to check for crashes while the host is under heavy load.
 These tests will be run on a rolling build and may require hardware.
-Stress tests are built using the GoogleTest framework.
+Stress tests are built using the Google Test framework.

 After compiling, stress tests can be run using "ctest -L stress"